nokia/stm-benchmark/README.md

     chosen pseudorandomly based on `seed`.)
   - The goal with this parameter is to run more measurements, e.g., with `restrict=2,1,0`, to see how the STMs deal with increasing work (and also conflicts).
+- `repeat` (`Int`): very small boards are solved so quickly, that the overhead of submitting the work to an IO runtime causes problems with the measurement; to solve this problem, these small boards can be configured with this parameter to be repeatedly solved in one JMH method invocation.

 The various parallel implementations are tunable with more parameters: